ClickCease

 September 22, 2017

 To some, it’s a vital and necessary step to improve safety and compliance in the trucking industry.
 To others, it’s an unnecessary regulatory burden that will drive up costs for little to no benefit.
-No matter the perspective, one thing is clear: the Federal Motor Carrier Safety Administration (FMCSA) mandate requiring the use of electronic logging devices in most commercial motor carriers is a contentious hot-button issue.
-With the new rule set to be enforced in December, it’s important to understand what the mandate entails, why there is such disagreement and how it may ultimately affect the industry at large – both in the present and into the future.
+No matter the perspective, one thing is clear: the Federal Motor Carrier Safety Administration (FMCSA) mandate requiring the use of electronic logging devices (ELDs) in most commercial motor carriers is a contentious hot-button issue.
+With the new rule officially in force, it’s important to understand what the mandate entails, why there is such disagreement, and how it may ultimately affect the industry at large – both in the present and into the future.

-Under the ELD rule, the two-year period from December 18, 2017, to December 16, 2019, will act as a phased-in compliance period.
-Trucks already equipped with any electronic logging technology will be allowed to continue using it during this time, while those without must install devices that are self-certified and registered with FMCSA.
-By the end of this period, all vehicle subject to the mandate must be equipped with self-certified and registered devices.
+Under the ELD rule, the two-year period from December 18, 2017, to December 16, 2019, acted as a phased-in compliance period.
+Trucks already equipped with any electronic logging technology were allowed to continue using it during this time, while those without were required to install devices that are self-certified and registered with FMCSA.
+At the end of this period, all vehicles subject to the mandate were required to be equipped with self-certified and registered devices.
 Exemptions to this rule are limited and primarily include vehicles manufactured before the 2000 model year and those engaged in drive-away-tow-away operations.

 Many small companies are particularly concerned about the effect on driver availability.
 Driver shortages are already pronounced, and with the expected reduction in available driver-hours, some carriers worry that there may not be enough truckers to pick up the slack.
 This may be exacerbated by the fact that drivers who have never used electronic logs will require training before they’re ready to hit the road.
 Another issue is unassigned mileage.
 From a service technician’s road test to a short trip to fuel up, every movement must be accounted for and assigned to a driver.
 Reconciling these movements will take additional oversight and coordination between drivers and managers.